 Marriage records indicate that John married his second wife, Margaret Compton, on April 6, 1719, in St. George's Parish.
 We have no information on this marriage or any children that may have been born from this union.

 It appears that John Crow married my 5th great grandmother, Judith Magee, sometime around 1732, probably in Baltimore County, Maryland.
-Judith Magee was probably born about 1700-1710, probably in Maryland.
+Judith Magee was born about 1707, probably in Maryland.

 John died February 16, 1744, in St. George's Parish, Baltimore County, leaving Judith with several small children to raise.
-An inventory was taken February 17, 1745, of John Crow's estate.
+An inventory of the estate of John Crow was made on February 17, 1745.

 1. James Crow was born Nov 11, 1713, in Baltimore Co, MD.